szabgab/slides/python-programming/generators.md

 from the next statement.
 Hence the word 'after' will be printed after each call.
 {/aside}

 ## Infinite series
 {id: infinite-series}

+* The Fibonacci was already infinite, let's see a few more.

 ## Integers
 {id: integers}